 Flowing right through the heart of Southeast Asia and six different countries, the Mekong River is one of the world’s greatest waterways.
 It’s home to a wide range of unique wildlife, cultures and landscapes.
-Here are 11 interesting facts about The Mekong River:
+Ready to whet your appetite for knowledge?
+Here’s a few fun facts about The Mekong River:

 The Mekong River joins numerous countries together and is the twelfth longest river in the world.
 It flows approximately 4,500 km from its source, from high up in the Tibetan Plateau all the way down to the South China Sea.

 The Mekong River is divided into two primary parts: the Upper and the Lower Mekong.

 4. Nature spotters will love the southern half.